 My rat keeps eating in the litter tray.
 Should I stop it?

 Lots of rats decide the litter tray makes an excellent dining room.
 It looks a bit yucky to us, but rats have very different ideas to us about what the bathroom is for and eating or even hiding food in the litter tray will have no negative impact on your rat’s health at all.

 In fact, in the wild, rats will pee on food to tell other rats if it’s safe to eat or not.
 Rats practice coprography, which means they sometimes eat their own poo, to recover more nutrients.
 This is normal rat behaviour, and while it seems gross, it’s perfectly fine for their health.

 My rats don’t always sleep together.
 Is this normal?

 If you’re always seeing pictures of other people’s rats all snuggled up and yours aren’t, you might be worried.
 Rats often do sleep all together in one spot, but they will also split into smaller groups, or sleep solo.
 Try not to read too much into it.
 They may want more space, or just be too warm in the rat pile.
 As long as general cage interactions are still normal, just assume they have different sleep preferences.

 Why does my rat want to put it’s head in my mouth/up my nose/in my ear?

 Why they want to, we don’t know, but lots of rats do this.
-Some rats will ‘clean’ your teeth as a social grooming activity, and they’re very curious animals so snuffling into your ears is probably very interesting.
+Some rats will ‘clean’ your teeth as a social grooming activity.
+Rats are very curious animals so snuffling into your ears is probably very interesting for them.

 It’s really up to you if you allow rat dentists; the humans behind Rattie Ratbags personally don’t, but many rat owners do.
 One of our girls, Storm, is obsessed with snuffling loudly into our ears though.
 We’ll let you know if we ever figure out why…